18th Century Women’s Wigs, Braids, and Tates

-Not all women wore wigs, of course; wig-wearing was more commonplace among men in England and Anglo-America.
+Not all 18th century women wore wigs; wig-wearing was more commonplace among men than women in England and Anglo-America.
 In his 1748 Account of His Visit to England, Pehr Kalm wrote:

 Each country has its particular customs in one thing and another, and so it is in England.
 I believe there is scarcely a country where one gets to see so many Peruques as here.
 I will not mention that nearly all the principal ladies, and also a part of the commoner folk, wear Peruques, but I only speak of the men, who in short, all wore them.